Kiciganteng21/DepFileScan/README.md

 ## Support

 For issues and questions:
-1. Check the documentation
+1. Check the comprehensive documentation
+2. Run with `--verbose` flag for debugging
-2. Search existing issues
+3. Check existing issues on GitHub
-3. Create a new issue with reproduction steps
+4. Create a new issue with reproduction steps

 ---

-**Built with ❤️ for Python developers who need comprehensive dependency analysis**
+**Built with ❤️ for Python developers who need comprehensive dependency analysis with security and license compliance**